 Over 6000 successful Follicular Unit Extraction (FUE) transplants have been performed in Asia and Europe with excellent results.
 Therefore, the FUE method is Dr. Rivkin’s recommendation for treating premature hair loss and thinning hair.

 While FUE does avoid the risks and trauma associated with surgery, it may require several procedure sessions.
 About 1500 grafts can be harvested and transplanted per day, so most people need 1 to 2 sessions for optimal effect.
 Ultimately the amount of grafts needed depends on the patient’s degree of hair loss and on how dense the donor hair is.

 Transplanted follicles collected by the FUE system generally take between three and five months to grow new hair.
 The results are gradual, which makes the procedure seem less obvious than surgical methods.
 FUE transplants mimic the original pattern of hair growth leaving patients with natural looking results.

-Patients opting for FUE hair transplants in Los Angeles do not require systemic anesthesia.
+Patients opting for FUE hair transplants do not require systemic anesthesia.
 Dr. Rivkin uses small amounts of local anesthetic, making the procedure virtually painless and allowing the patient to remain awake during the entire process.

 The cost for FUE hair transplant treatment is similar to that of traditional surgery.
 The results are permanent.
 After the procedure, patients are instructed to keep the area clean, avoid the sun and use antibiotic ointment.

 Dr. Rivkin will be happy to answer any questions you may have about FUE transplants.
-During your complimentary consultation Dr. Rivkin can determine whether you are an ideal candidate for this innovative non-surgical hair loss treatment.
+During your consultation Dr. Rivkin can determine whether you are an ideal candidate for this innovative non-surgical hair loss treatment.